LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **7.1%** of players

-_Steal the Arasaka medical truck or deliver 10 vehicles to El Capitan._
+Objective: _Steal the Arasaka medical truck or deliver 10 vehicles to El Capitan._

 ---